lighthouse-labs/ar-exercises/README.md

 ## Instructions

-Run irb and require the main.rb file so that all your classes are loaded.
+Run irb and require the `run.rb` file so that all your classes are loaded.

-    irb -r "./main.rb"
+    ruby run.rb

+Follow the instructions to work on the exercises within the `exercises` folder.

-Remember to commit at logical steps (like at the end of every exercise)
+Remember to commit at logical steps (like at the end of every exercise).